Office Hours: Spring 2017: Mondays & Wednesdays 3:30-4:30 pm & By Appointment

 Kevin Keenan has taught in the Department of Political Science since August of 2009.
-He teaches in both the undergraduate and graduate programs, offering courses in: World Regional Geography; Urbanization and Urban Geography, Urban Applications of Geographic Information Systems, Urban Policy, and Suburbia: People, Place, and Politics.
-He teaches graduate courses in Urban Transportation: Problems and Prospects; History and Theory of American Urban Planning; and Geographic Information Systems.
+He teaches undergraduate courses in Urbanization and Urban Geography, Urban Applications of Geographic Information Systems, Urban Policy, and Suburbia: People, Place, and Politics.
+He teaches graduate courses in Urban Transportation: Problems and Prospects, History and Theory of American Urban Planning, and Urban Applications of Geographic Information Systems.
 Dr. Keenan utilizes the City of Charleston as a learning laboratory in his classes so students get into the world to see the theories and principles discussed in class in action through field trips and invited speakers.
 Dr. Keenan also serves as the Director of the Undergraduate Urban Studies Program and the Director of the Graduate Urban and Regional Planning Certificate Program for the College of Charleston.

-Dr. Keenan earned his Ph.D in Geography at Clark University in Worcester, Massachusetts, and a certificate in college teaching from the Colleges of Worcester Consortium.
+Dr. Keenan earned his Ph.D. in Geography at Clark University in Worcester, Massachusetts, and a certificate in college teaching from the Colleges of Worcester Consortium.
 In Spring of 2014, Dr. Keenan achieved certification by the American Institute of Certified Planners (AICP).
 His research interests focus on the nexus of place and urban vulnerability awareness.
 He has published several articles that explore the intersecting and emplaced roles of home, work, mobility, and gender on an individual’s terrorism risk perception.
 Dr. Keenan also holds a master’s degree from Hunter College in New York City.
 His master’s thesis studied how ontological dissonance stemming from the 9/11 attacks affected the locational strategies of financial executives.

 Ph.D., Clark University (geography), Worcester